Nasdaq-100: Annual returns

-Differences from NASDAQ Composite index
+Differences from Nasdaq Composite index

-The NASDAQ-100 is frequently confused with the Nasdaq Composite Index.
-The latter index (often referred to simply as "The Nasdaq") includes the stock of every company that is listed on NASDAQ (more than 3,000 altogether) and is quoted more frequently than the NASDAQ-100 in popular media.
+The Nasdaq-100 is frequently confused with the Nasdaq Composite Index.
+The latter index (often referred to simply as the "Nasdaq") includes the stock of every company that is listed on Nasdaq (more than 2,500 altogether).

-The NASDAQ-100 is a modified capitalization-weighted index.
-This particular methodology was created in 1998 in advance of the creation of the NASDAQ-100 Index Trust, which holds portions of all NASDAQ-100 firms.
-The new methodology allowed NASDAQ to reduce the influence of the largest companies and to allow for more diversification.
+The Nasdaq-100 is a modified capitalization-weighted index.
+This particular methodology was created in 1998 in advance of the creation of the Nasdaq-100 Index Trust, which holds portions of all Nasdaq-100 firms.
+The new methodology allowed Nasdaq to reduce the influence of the largest companies and to allow for more diversification.
 However, the weights of the stocks were not changed after that, which led to more problems.
-In May 2011, NASDAQ did a major rebalance of the index to bring it closer to market-cap weighting.
+In May 2011, Nasdaq did a major rebalance of the index to bring it closer to market-cap weighting.

 The index is rebalanced quarterly only if: